smiti5712/machine-learning-challenge/README.md

 ## Preprocessing Data

-- Initially, as part of features selection, koi_fpflag fields and err1 fields was not included. but removing these features ecreased the accuracy dramatically, hence these were considered for the selected features in the model.
+- Initially, as part of features selection, koi_fpflag fields and err1 fields was not included.
+However, the finding was that removing these features decreased the accuracy dramatically, hence these were finally considered for the model.

 - Also, for the SVM model,training and testing scores were around 0.85, while using MinMaxScaler.
-Changing to StandardScaler was a better idea , that moved the sore up to 0.89
+Changing to StandardScaler was a better idea , that moved the score up to 0.89

 ## Findings